 Among the goals you will want to set for yourselves in therapy, perhaps the most important will be that of strengthening your marriage.
 In any family, whether intact or blended, the marital relationship needs to take priority.
 Your question indicates that you and your wife aren't seeing eye-to-eye, at least where the children are concerned, and if you can't find a way to heal this rift your kids are ultimately going to suffer.
 In therapy, your counselor will help you to get your "couple" relationship back on track and show you how to clarify the complex roles and expectations within your blended family.
-You can get this process started by calling Focus on the Family's Counseling Department for a free over-the-phone consultation.
+Start by calling Focus on the Family's Counseling department for a free over-the-phone consultation.
 During that conversation, our staff member will be able to provide you with a list of licensed Christian marriage and family specialists in your local area.
-You can contact us at this number.

 Parenting In Blended Families